Step 9: We Have Received an Offer!

 Closing date: Typically in the Omaha metro (and with the new TRID ruling) closing takes place about 45 days after contract acceptance.
 Sometimes buyers will ask for a longer closing date if they are doing a special loan program, need to give their landlord more notice, or need to sell their home.
 If a buyer is paying 100% cash we can usually close sooner.

 Closing cost credits: Does the buyer want you to pay a portion of their closing costs?
 If so, how much?
 Please note that the amount they are asking for is paid at closing and reduces your net proceeds.
 So if a buyer is offering $250,000 for your home, but wants a $5,000 closing cost credit that means the offer is really only $245,000.

 Home warranty: Did the buyer ask you to provide a home warranty?
 This can cost you anywhere from $500– $700 and also comes out of your net proceeds at closing.

 Personal property: Did the buyer ask for any of your personal property to be included in the contract (e.g., bar stools, pool table)?
 You do not have to include these items.

 Contingencies: Are there any contingencies placed on the contract such as needing to sell their own home before they can close?

 What is the ‘net’ from this offer: Now is the time that we prepare the estimated net sheet for this particular offer.
 We will step through the contract one item at a time so you fully understand what you would be agreeing to.
-At this point, we will give you our professional opinion based on over 10 years of experience in dealing with buyers and sellers, however; the decision is ultimately yours.
+At this point, we will give you our professional opinion based on our experience in dealing with buyers and sellers, however; the decision is ultimately yours.
 You have three options:

 Although it is rare, sometimes we aren’t able to come to an agreement with the buyer.
 It can be disappointing but the best thing we can do is move on.
 We’ll continue with showings, open houses, marketing etc. We will find the right buyer.